Ganghwa Anglican Cathedral Explained

 History

-The church has its origins around 1889, when the Anglican Church of Korea ordained its first bishop Charles John Corfe.
+The church has its origins around 1889, when the Anglican Church of Korea ordained its first bishop Charles Corfe.
 At the time, Christianity was virtually unknown in the peninsula.
-This church was the first to be established in Ganghwa, as well as the first Anglican church in the peninsula.
+Ganghwa Anglican Church was completed on November 15, 1900.
+It was the first church to be established in Ganghwa, as well as the first Anglican church in the peninsula.

 Wood was transported via the Yalu River for its construction.
 A palace carpenter who worked on the construction of the royal palace in Seoul Gyeongbokgung managed the construction of the building.

 The composition of the church combines elements of both Eastern and Western architecture, with its layout particularly resembling Buddhist temples.
 Similar to Buddhist temples, it has a number of gates that are entered in sequence.
 The main cathedral building is a wooden building built in a nearly completely Korean style, with little Western ornamentation.
-It still provides facilities to function as a church building, however.
+It still functions as a church building.

 Notes and References